Meet Our Team

 Rhea Valerie Tagoe

-Meet Rhea Valerie Tagoe, our Events Planner.
+Meet Rhea Valerie Tagoe, our Events Officer.

 Rhea is a law student at BPP University with a strong passion for equality, advocacy, and access to justice.
 As an Events Planner at The BAME Woman in Law, she helps design and deliver impactful events that promote inclusion, mentorship, and visibility for underrepresented voices in the legal profession.

-Rhea brings valuable experience from both the Ghanaian and UK legal sectors, blending a global perspective with a deep commitment to community empowerment.
+Rhea Valerie Tagoe brings valuable experience from both the Ghanaian and UK legal sectors, blending a global perspective with a deep commitment to community empowerment.
 Her work reflects her belief that collaboration and representation are essential to creating meaningful change within the legal field.

 -